-Federal Bankruptcy Laws in Massachusetts
+Federal and State Bankruptcy Laws in Massachusetts

 Some of the Federal and Massachusetts laws include:

-Passing the means test – If you pass the means test, but exceed the average state level of income you will qualify for a Chapter 13.
-The law requires you to pay back a portion of your debts in either a three or five year bankruptcy plan.
+Passing the means test – If you pass the means test, but exceed the average state-level of income you will qualify for a Chapter 13.
+The law requires you to pay back a portion of your debts in either a three or five-year bankruptcy plan.

 Homestead exemption – Currently the home exemption law is capped at $136,875.
 You must have acquired your home four or more years prior to filing for bankruptcy to qualify for this exemption.
 Due to the economy, many homes have dropped 25% or more in equity value causing many to qualify for this exemption.

 Massachusetts Homestead Exemption – In Massachusetts, residents have an option to use a homestead exemption.
 If you have up to $500,000 of equity in your home, this exemption may help you in a different way than filing for bankruptcy.
 Please contact us for questions regarding this exemption.